MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/vcperf-and-wpa.md

     1. In Visual Studio 2019 version 16.6 and above, this file is located here: `C:\Program Files (x86)\Microsoft Visual Studio\2019\{Edition}\VC\Tools\MSVC\{Version}\bin\Host{Architecture}\{Architecture}`.
     1. In the C++ Build Insights NuGet package, this file is located here: `wpa\{Architecture}`.
     1. In the paths above, replace the variables surrounded by curly brackets as follows:
-        1. `{Edition}` is your Visual Studio 2019 edition such as Community, Professional or Enterprise.
+        1. `{Edition}` is your Visual Studio 2019 edition such as Community, Professional, or Enterprise.
         1. `{Version}` is your MSVC version.
 Choose the highest one available.
         1. `{Architecture}`: choose `x64` if you have a 64-bit version of Windows.
 Otherwise, choose `x86`.
     1. The WPA installation directory is typically: `C:\Program Files (x86)\Windows Kits\10\Windows Performance Toolkit`.